vyshuks/python-design-patterns/README.md

 # python-design-patterns
-Collection of design pattern in Python.
+Collection of design patterns in Python.